 How do you gather this data?

 The information could come from internal sources as well as external.
-For example, use that if you already have an internal supply chain execution software.
+For example, use it if you already have internal supply chain execution software.
 In addition to the internal software, some external systems can help you gather information across the supply chain covering all the essential aspects – suppliers, distributors, customers, sales channels, etc.

 Analytics then compares the same data from different periods and identifies patterns and trends worth noticing.